Jan. 6 panel shutting down after referring Trump for crimes

 “I have never been involved in anything as wide ranging and intense,” Lofgren said.

-She says that at the beginning of the probe, she felt it would be a success if there was a renewed enthusiasm for protecting democracy.
+She said that at the beginning of the probe, she felt it would be a success if there was a renewed enthusiasm for protecting democracy.
 In the November midterm elections, 44% of voters said the future of democracy was their primary consideration at the polls, according to AP VoteCast, a national survey of the electorate.

-Lofgren says she believes the committee made clear that Trump was responsible for the insurrection and “it was not done at the last minute.”
+Lofgren said she believes the committee made clear that Trump was responsible for the insurrection and “it was not done at the last minute.”

 “I think we proved that and we sent it all to the Department of Justice,” Lofgren said.
 “We’ll see what they do.”